samirbenbouker/Manage_Servers/README.md

 </table>

 ### Delete Server By Id
-_This endpoint pinged a server with ip address we passed_
+_This endpoint return a Response and we can delete a server with id server_
 <table>
   <tr>
     <th colspan="4" >Response: Response </th>